intermine/neo4j-benchmark/README.md

 This repository contains:

 Shell scripts to export data from postgres and import in neo4j:
-* script/sql/createTablesFile.sh generates tables.txt file containing the table names
+* script/sql/createTablesFile.sh generates tables.txt file containing the names of the tables in postgres database
 * script/sql/scripts/sql/generateScripts.sh reads from table.txt file and
   * generate the export.sql script (to export data from postgres)
   * generate the import.cypher script to import data into ne04j
 * to run the sql script use psql option \i export.sql
-* to run the cypher script use the neo4j shell {ne04j dir}/bin/neo4j-shell -file import.cypher
+* to run the cypher script use the neo4j shell {neo4j dir}/bin/neo4j-shell -file import.cypher

 Some scripts used to benchmark with a subset of flymine data:
 * script/sql/partial-flymine-export.sql: script to export part of flymine data into csv format files